limbernie/limbernie.github.io/_posts/2020-01-18-player-htb-walkthrough.md

 ![272db3d7.png](/assets/images/posts/player-htb-walkthrough/272db3d7.png)
 </a>

 As mentioned in the chat above, there are some sensitive files exposed in staging.
-Let\'s see if we can uncover them.
+Let's see if we can uncover them.

 ```
 # curl -i http://staging.player.htb/contact.php